tony-huaulme/MyAssembly.co/README.md

 npm run dev
 ```

-The app should now be running at `http://localhost:3000` (or another port if 3000 is already in use).
+The app should now be running at `http://localhost:5173` ( VueJs default port ).

 ### 4. Build for Production